Pattern & Rendering exercises.

-Check your Grip!
-There is more than just one way to hold your tools successfully, but you should explor this, see if your usual go to method might be creating problems, and try learning a few to apply in different situations.
+First and always: Check your Grip!
+There is more than just one way to hold your tools successfully, but you should explore them and note that some are more suited to specific tasks than others, see if your usual go to grip might be creating problems, and try learning a few to apply in different situations.
 Covered in depth here.

 Hatches are line made to shade, render texture and form, generally trying to achieve tonal range with line. fill in a row of boxes, or circles if you like, with hatch lines as you see here.